-The rooms feature balconies looking out over the storied rooftops of the town and across the sea.
+The rooms at the Hotel Mediteran feature balconies looking out over the storied rooftops of the town and across the sea.
 There’s also a small outdoor swimming pool for guests to enjoy.
 The onsite restaurant serves up local Dalmatian food, as well as cocktails.
 The staff here will make sure you enjoy your stay in this hotel, which is a mix of modern and traditional.

 A charming hotel set in lush gardens that ramble down onto Borik Beach itself, there’s an outdoor swimming pool here, as well as a relaxing patio area for guests to enjoy evening drinks and dinner.
 There is also an indoor pool and a spa center, for extra indulgence.

 Rooms feature paneled wood walls and wooden flooring, as well as large floor to ceiling windows, allowing plenty of light to spill in.
-The hotel is situated inside a large and historic building, making it something of an architectural gem; though Zadar old town is around two miles away.
+Falkensteiner Hotel Adriana is situated inside a large and historic building, making it something of an architectural gem; though Zadar old town is around two miles away.

 Zadera Accommodation is all about the rich textures and fittings in the rooms.
 Think marble bathrooms, muted colors, and sultry lighting, providing a chic space to relax in on your Zadar trip.

 In terms of location, you will find this hotel just a short distance from the famous Sea Organ, as well as the Roman Forum, the Church of Our Lady Health, and other historical monuments nearby.
 Other than having history on your doorstep, the staff will provide you with everything you need, including tips and information about sightseeing in the area.